vonmillhausen/sf2000/README.md

 ---

 ## Document Version History
+- `20231010 - 1.40`: Updated [CFW FAQ](#is-there-any-custom-firmware) with the latest details, and did a little re-arranging of existing info.
+Changed several links to Data Frog's YouTube firmware update process to links to the [Firmware](#firmwarebios-bisrvasd) section instead, as that section has more information about other options for firmware updates (e.g., Tadpole).
+Added links to `dteyn`'s SNES fix tool, and information about `bnister`'s discovery as to why SNES games had to be launched twice for full speed.

 - `20231003 - 1.39`: Updated [CFW FAQ](#is-there-any-custom-firmware) with the latest details.
 Corrected a detail about the relationship between arcade `.zfb` files and the `.zip` files they point to (thanks `.ericgoldstein`!).
 Added a note to the [Firmware](#firmwarebios-bisrvasd) section about the official firmware update process wiping the microSD card, and a note to the [Save States](#save-states) section about how to back up game saves (thanks for the suggestion `@uli42`!).
 Added [a simple firmware version checking tool](https://vonmillhausen.github.io/sf2000/tools/firmwareVersionChecker.htm), so that folks don't have to use the boot logo changer to check (which always seemed clunky to me).
 Added a link to `dteyn`'s Silent Sounds pack.
 Fixed some small typos.

 - `20230926 - 1.38`: Updated [CFW FAQ](#is-there-any-custom-firmware) with the latest details.
 Added some additional references to Tadpole, and added credits for `jasongrieves_02643` who has been doing a lot of recent development work on the tool lately.
 Updated the [CPU section](#cpu) to reference the fact that the CPU clock has been increased in the latest firmware.
 Added links to `iq_132`'s Bluetooth mod.
 Added [a section about the `.zfb` files](#zfb-files) used in the arcade section.
 Rearranged the details in [the Bootloader Bug section](#bootloader-bug) to hopefully make things a bit clearer.